eatontarbell/Latin-101/translation2.md

 3. What type of adjective is huic, what case is it in, and what word does it agree with?
 - huic is a demonstrative pronoun.
 It is in dative case.
 It agrees with luto.❌
+- **Correction: It agrees with Vulcanus**

 4. Identify the sentence structure of omnēs deī dōna eī misērunt (linking, transitive active, transitive passive or intransitive) and the grammatical function of each word in the sentence.
 - The sentence structure of omnēs deī dōna eī misērunt is linking❌.
 The grammatical functions of each word is as follows - omnes: Predicate - dei: Subject (nominative plural) - dona: direct object - ei: Indirect Object - Miserunt: verb
+- **Correction: The sentence structure of omnēs deī dōna eī misērunt is transitive active**

 5. Parse data est and indicate what conjugation the verb belongs to.
 - Conjugation: First, Person: Third, Number: Singular, Tense: Perfect, Mood: Indicative, Voice: Passive

 6. What type of grammatical construction is ab Iove?
 - ab Iove is the means❌ of the action (it is in the ablative case).
+- **Correction: ab Iove is the instrument as Iove is the one giving her, so it basically means "by Iove"**

 7. What tense is erat and what are the principle parts of the verb it comes from?
 - erat is in the imperfect tense.
 The principle parts of the verb it came from are Sum, Esse, Fui, (nothing)